Hi friend and Welcome!

-A beast of a mic, some people are saying that this performs just as well as a Nuemann U87, which is a bold statement considering that microphone is almost $4,000.
+A beast of a mic, some people are saying that this performs just as well as a Nuemann U87, which is a bold statement considering that microphone is pretty high end.
 People are shocked when they receive a mic that excels so well at such an affordable price point.
 This is one of those cases.
 It does far better than it’s price would indicate, and does extremely well with instrument recordings in particular.

 Keep in mind that this is a large diaphragm cardioid condenser mic, meaning it picks up sound from one direction (the front).
 What is a Cardioid capsule?

 - Transparent, warm, and clear, and neutral duplication of sound.

 - Good for voice over, vocals, and acoustic instruments.